Time Zones in Portugal

 Compare And Schedule Times

-Use the visual time grid and hour-by-hour tables to compare Portugal with other countries and cities.
+Use the hour-by-hour comparison grid to convert Portugal time to any other timezone.
 Export meetings with ICS download or send to Google Calendar and Gmail.

 Portugal observes daylight saving time, typically starting on the last Sunday in March and ending on the last Sunday in October.
-DST changes and historical timezone updates are tracked automatically using the IANA timezone database.
+All clocks and transitions update automatically using the IANA timezone database.

 How to Check Time in Portugal

-Export and share the schedule: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to send the time window to clients, recruiters, remote teams, or travel partners.
-This is especially useful when a mainland Portugal office in Lisbon needs to coordinate with hospitality teams in Madeira or regional operations connected to the Azores, because everyone receives the same meeting window in their own local calendar context.
+Export and share the result: Once a time range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is useful when a Lisbon-based manager needs to send a confirmed meeting slot to colleagues in Madeira and international partners, ensuring everyone receives the appointment in their own local time without manual conversion errors.

 Time Zones in Portugal